On this page

 x = session.query(Patient).filter_by(room_number=room_number).first()

-if (x.patient_mrn != in_data["patient_mrn"]):
+if x.patient_mrn != in_data["patient_mrn"]:

 session.delete(x)

-# Same patient - append new data
+# Same patient — append new measurements

-if (in_data["patient_name"] != ""):
+if in_data["patient_name"] != "":

-x.patient_name = in_data["patient_name"] # Update name
+x.patient_name = in_data["patient_name"]

-if (in_data["CPAP_pressure"] != "" and in_data["breath_rate"] != ""):
+if in_data["CPAP_pressure"] != "" and in_data["breath_rate"] != "":

 cpap_list = json.loads(x.CPAP_pressure) if x.CPAP_pressure else []